ZiCog/fibo_4784969/BASIC/README.md

 Notes:

-classic_bbc.bas is is a slightly modified version of ejolson's clcassic.bas.
+classic_bbc.bas is ejolson's clcassic.bas with small changes to make it run under BBC Basic.
 A diff will show you what.

-Open RicharRussel's BBCBasic, set lower case source mode in the options load classic_bbc.bas, hit the run icon.
+To run it open RicharRussel's BBCBasic, set lower case source mode in the options load classic_bbc.bas, hit the run icon.

+The result will be displayed in an output window and written to the file fibo.dat for verification.

 Richard's BBCBAsic can be built from source on Debian as follows: